GoogleChrome/developer.chrome.com/site/en/docs/lighthouse/accessibility/scoring/index.md

 [**Buttons do not have an accessible name** audit](https://dequeuniversity.com/rules/axe/4.4/button-name).

 The following table shows the weighting for each accessibility audit.
-More heavily weighted audits have a bigger effect on your score.
+More heavily weighted audits have a greater effect on your score.
 [Manual audits](/docs/lighthouse/accessibility/#additional-items-to-manually-check)
 aren't included in the table because they don't affect your score.